kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-The apiserver's version should be consistent with the kubelet version, or this feature will not work.
+The kubelet version should be consistent with the api-server version, or this feature will not work.

 ## Production Readiness Review Questionnaire